ParaCoToUl/noarr-pipelines/docs/core-principles.md

 ## Introductory example

 This section talks about the absolute basics of noarr pipelines.
-You can read through the `upcase` example located [here](../examples/upcase) to see all these concepts put together.
+You can read through the `uppercase` example located [here](../examples/uppercase) to see all these concepts put together.

 ## Multithreading